 - PIs can apply for a one-time trial account on Great Laks that lasts two weeks; contact firstname.lastname@example.org for more information.

 - Use ACCESS, an open scientific discovery infrastructure combining leadership class resources at partner sites across the United States to create an integrated, persistent computational resource.
 ACCESS is an NSF-funded service.
-ACCESS has relatively large (up to 200,000 service unit) startup allocations that are fairly easy to obtain, requiring a CV and 1-page description of the research and how the research will utilize XSEDE.
-Research allocation requests are reviewed four times a year and are awarded based on the results shown from the startup and previous research allocations; research allocations can be larger than startup allocations.
-For more information, contact firstname.lastname@example.org.
+ACCESS has relatively large (up to 400,000 credit) startup allocations that are fairly easy to obtain, requiring a CV and 1-page description of the research and how the research will utilize ACCESS.
+Research allocation requests are reviewed continuously for the lower three tiers; applications for allocations with resource needs beyond the lower three tiers are reviewed bi-annually.
+For more information, contact email@example.com.

 The usage limits for the LSA public accounts are automatically enforced wherever possible.
 In rare cases when this does not occur, exceptions which are identified will be handled by LSA HPC staff.